 When a task is delegated to a DDSL it is expected that the DDSL will complete the task in line with the guidance set out in their training and will act in line with the expectation placed upon them.
-If they are not clear about the task or the expectation of them or they are unhappy with the instruction they should seek clarification from the DSL, the head teacher or the Head of Inclusion for EMAT.
+If they are not clear about the task or the expectation of them or they are unhappy with the instruction they should seek clarification from the DSL, the head teacher or Thompson Team, interim Safeguarding Leads for EMAT.